JonAbrams/SpaceAce/README.md

 ### doAction

+Given an object, `doAction` merges it into the space's state.
+If the object contains any other spaces, they become children of `doAction`'s space.
+Pass in a second parameter to give the update a name, for logging purposes.

 Given a function, `doAction` wraps it and returns a function that will take the returned object of the original function and merge it onto the space's state.